 All individuals conducting purchasing activities on behalf of Harvard University must avoid conflicts of interest in their purchasing decisions.
 If an individual believes that they may have a conflict of interest, they must promptly and fully disclose the conflict.
 More conflict of interst information (pdf).

 Do not use Harvard University systems or funds or tax exemption for personal purchases or use Harvard-negotiated agreements for personal benefit.
-More information on interal controls.
+More information on interal controlsexternal link.

 Other best practices for purchasing (note these are REQUIREMENTS for federal purchases):